How To Clean A Computer

 How To Clean A Computer Keyboard

 The keyboard is the germiest and dirtiest part of your computer.
-Chance are, if you regularly eat over your keyboard, it has picked up some crumbs along the way.
+If you regularly eat over it, it has likely picked up some crumbs.
 Laptop snackers should make cleaning a priority.

 Dip a cotton swab in the alcohol solution and clean between each key.
-(Spot test the solution first to ensure the alcohol doesn't remove any of the keyboard letterings.)
+(Spot-test the solution first to ensure the alcohol doesn't remove any keyboard letterings.)
 Wipe clean with a dry cloth.

 A Clean Computer Mouse